sinclairzx81/typebox/readme.md

 TypeBox can be used as a simple tool to build up complex schemas or integrated into RPC or REST services to help validate JSON data received over the wire.
 TypeBox does not provide any JSON schema validation.
 Please use libraries such as AJV to validate schemas built with this library.

-Targets JSON schema draft `2019-09`.
 Requires TypeScript 4.0.3 and above.

 License MIT